 Kiran Mehta, center, with Deepak Sen and Mary Flanagan Novak at the 2005 reunion.

-It was wonderful to see so many classmates at the 2005 reunion, and wonderful also to read to read notes from so many others posted at the website.
+It was wonderful to see so many classmates at the 2005 Reunion and wonderful also to read notes from so many others posted on the alumni website.
 Class secretary, Mary Flanagan Novak, is doing a great job drumming up business!
 Here goes for my life saga (to date):

 For me, AIS was part of a very positive transformation in my life.
-When I arrived at AIS in the Fall of my 7th grade I was a pretty shy person.
+When I arrived at AIS, autumn of my 7th grade, I was a pretty shy person.
 The openness and trust of AIS was wonderful.

 The best years of my life were those growing up in India from 1965 to 1973, five years in New Delhi as a day student at AIS and three years as a border while Mother and Dad were living in Bombay.